History of Airbus: 2015–2017: Airbus Group SE

-In 2015, Airbus Group said it was establishing an R&D center and venture capital fund in Silicon Valley.
+In 2015, Airbus Group announced it was establishing an R&D center and venture capital fund in Silicon Valley.
 Airbus CEO Fabrice Bregier stated: "What is the weakness of a big group like Airbus when we talk about innovation?
 We believe that we have better ideas than the rest of the world.
 We believe that we know because we control the technologies and platforms.
 The world has shown us in the car industry, the space industry and the hi-tech industry that this is not true.
 And we need to be open to others' ideas and others' innovations".

 Airbus Group CEO Tom Enders stated that "The only way to do it for big companies is really to create spaces outside of the main business where we allow and where we incentivize experimentation ...
 That is what we have started to do but there is no manual ...
 It is a little bit of trial and error.
 We all feel challenged by what the Internet companies are doing."

 Six months after launch, the Airbus Group Venture fund in Silicon Valley became fully operational in January 2016.

-In January 2016 Airbus announced it has signed a tentative agreement with Iran to sell 118 Airbus aircraft along with a comprehensive civil aviation cooperation package as a part of the implementation of the Joint Comprehensive Plan of Action (JCPOA).
+In January 2016, Airbus announced it has signed a tentative agreement with Iran to sell 118 Airbus aircraft along with a comprehensive civil aviation cooperation package as a part of the implementation of the Joint Comprehensive Plan of Action (JCPOA).
 Boeing has also announced its will to sell 80 jets directly to Iran Air as part of a proposed deal worth up to $17.6bn.

-However, In early July 2016, US House of Representatives passed amendments that would block US Department of Treasury funds from granting export licences or reexport of passenger commercial aircraft.
-Boeing reacted that if its deal with Iran is blocked by the US Congress, all other companies that supply to its rivals should be prohibited as well.
+However, in early July 2016, the US House of Representatives passed amendments that would block US Department of Treasury funds from granting export licences or reexport of passenger commercial aircraft.
+Boeing reacted by arguing that if its deal with Iran was blocked by the US Congress, all other companies that supply to its rivals should be prohibited as well.
 Airbus, too, has said that it requires US's approval to export airliners to Iran, because parts of its aircraft are made in the US.
 The deal between Iran Air and Airbus was finally implemented, and the first new purchased Airbus aircraft, an A321, landed in Tehran's International Mehr Abad Airport on 12 January 2017; Airbus stated that the delivery has been in full compliance with the JCPOA and US government Office of Foreign Assets Control licenses.

+In September 2016, Airbus Group announced that it would merge with its largest division, Airbus SAS, into a new entity and introduce a single Airbus brand, with the merge taking effect on 1 January 2017.
+The group reorganised under the brand name of "Airbus" in January 2017.
+The subsidiaries Airbus Helicopters and Airbus Defence and Space became operating divisions of the same company.